 The merger of these two great institutions will provide a richer experience for our students.

 Saint Stanislaus School: Home of High Academic Achievers and Followers of Gospel Values

-The Saint Stanislaus School Academy of Math & Science 7th grade class recently learned about heart rate.
+The Saint Stanislaus School Academy of Math & Science recently inducted five students into the National Junior Honor Society.